Young's modulus: Usage

 Young's modulus enables the calculation of the change in the dimension of a bar made of an isotropic elastic material under tensile or compressive loads.
 For instance, it predicts how much a material sample extends under tension or shortens under compression.
 The Young's modulus directly applies to cases of uniaxial stress; that is, tensile or compressive stress in one direction and no stress in the other directions.
 Young's modulus is also used in order to predict the deflection that will occur in a statically determinate beam when a load is applied at a point in between the beam's supports.

 Other elastic calculations usually require the use of one additional elastic property, such as the shear modulus $G$, bulk modulus $K$, and Poisson's ratio $\nu$.
 Any two of these parameters are sufficient to fully describe elasticity in an isotropic material.
+For example, calculating physical properties of cancerous skin tissue, has been measured and found to be a Poisson's ratio of 0.43±0.12 and an average Young's modulus of 52 KPa.
+Defining the elastic properties of skin may become the first step in turning elasticity into a clinical tool.
 For homogeneous isotropic materials simple relations exist between elastic constants that allow calculating them all as long as two are known: